LWilsonDev/florida-site/content/home.md

   landscaping and fresh brickwork paving.
 A large open plan living area is styled with vaulted ceilings and opens onto a large outdoor pool and entertaining space, that is perfect for relaxation.
-The garage is setup as a sports bar/games room featuring a pool table, air hockey table, cycling machine and bar area. "
+The garage is setup as a sports bar/games room featuring a pool table, air hockey, foosball, TV and bar area. "
 intro_3: "The 4-bedroom, 3-bathroom property boasts two generous owner’s bedroom suites featuring king-sized beds, en-suite bathrooms with dual vanity units & direct pool access.
 The third and fourth bedrooms are themed twins and share the third bathroom, which also offers access from the pool area.
-Key features include A/C & Wi-Fi throughout,  6 smart Roku TVs (full cable, Netflix/Disney etc, one outside), a kitchen featuring Corian surfaces and washer/dryer facilities.
+Key features include A/C & Wi-Fi throughout,  7 smart Roku TVs (full cable, Netflix/Disney etc, one outside), a kitchen featuring Corian surfaces and washer/dryer facilities.
 Both the indoor and outdoor dining areas comfortably seat eight people and a BBQ is available. "